-- Concerning non-compliance with the requirements of CEAA found in the Joint Review Panel Report, during the course of argument, many opinions were expressed as to whether the Joint Review Panel Report, or at least the conclusions and recommendations expressed in it, can be set aside and referred back to the Joint Review Panel for further consideration under s.18.1(3)(b) of the Federal Court Act.[FN48] The precedents referred to above give no clear direction on this issue. - Also during the course of argument, I expressed the opinion that, if the environmental assessment conducted by the Joint Review Panel is found not to be in compliance with the requirements of CEAA, the least intrusive approach to reaching compliance would be adopted.
+Concerning non-compliance with the requirements of CEAA found in the Joint Review Panel's report, during the course of argument, many opinions were expressed as to whether the Joint Review Panel's report, or at least the conclusions and recommendations expressed in it, can be set aside and referred back to the Joint Review Panel for further consideration under paragraph 18.1(3)(b) of the Federal Court Act [R.S.C., 1985, c.
+F-7 (as enacted by S.C.
+1990, c.
+8, s.
+5)].
+The precedents referred to above give no clear direction on this issue.

+Also during the course of argument, I expressed the opinion that, if the environmental assessment conducted by the Joint Review Panel is found not to be in compliance with the requirements of CEAA, the least intrusive approach to reaching compliance would be adopted.